ominusliticus/learning_scientific_computing/introduction.md

 We will focus on modern C++, relying on language constructs from the 2011 standard and onwards, and a fairly decent review of the capabilities of the standard library (as we might need them) will be included.
 Has hinted at in the overview, these notes are by know means comprehensive enough to represent the full milieu of C++ language, just the most salient parts for computation and the parts I quite enjoy.

-The content is split into three parts: the first is dedicated to familiarizing yoursefl with C++ jargon, syntax, and idioms.
+The content is split into four parts: the first is dedicated to familiarizing yoursefl with C++ jargon, syntax, and idioms.
+The second part will go over structure multi-shource projects; well organized code helps both the development process and project comprehension by others.
+We will also discuss documentation of code in this section.
-The second part is dedicated to giving some example projects and to discuss design considerations.
+The third  part is dedicated to giving some example projects and to discuss design considerations.
-Lastly, the third part digs into remote computing, bash scripting and slurm.
+Lastly, the fourth  part digs into remote computing, bash scripting and slurm.

 ### C++ lessons